mowvaskar/Assignment1/README.md

 As this project is for an assignment, contributions are not open to external contributors.
 However, feedback and suggestions are welcome.

-## License

-This project is licensed under the [insert license type] License.
-See the LICENSE file for more details.